 7. Greater Use of In-Store Self Checkouts

+Self-checkout offers greater convenience to customers and gives them a better shopping experience.
 Some stores have even moved away from static POS counters to using mobile payment systems.
+Moreover, 45% of retail decision-makers are looking into adopting self-checkouts in lieu of cash register spaces.

 8. Increase in Contactless Payments

 In some countries, such as New Zealand, contactless payments were slow to take off because of high bank fees for retailers using the technology.
-The banks reduced these fees in 2020 due to increased demand during COVID, but many subsequently increased these charges in 2021.
 Consumers have now experienced the advantages of contactless payment and still demand access, which has caused conflict.

 9. Retailers Discover the Advantages of AI